om-894/mri-diagnosis-project/README.md

 ## Overview

-A deep learning-based system for automated diagnosis and classification of neurological conditions from MRI scans.
-This project leverages state-of-the-art convolutional neural networks implemented in PyTorch to assist medical professionals in the early detection and classification of brain abnormalities.
+Built a deep learning system to automate the diagnosis and classification of neurological conditions from MRI scans.
+Used convolutional neural networks (CNNs) in PyTorch to support early detection of brain abnormalities and compared performance against traditional machine learning methods such as linear regression and random forests.

 ## Key Features